coreruleset/documentation/content/deployment/quickstart.md

       - "80:80"
 ```

 That's it!
 Now just starting that container will give you the latest stable CRS protecting your site.
-There are [plenty of additional variables](https://github.com/coreruleset/modsecurity-crs-docker) you can use to configure the container image and its behaviour.
+There are [plenty of additional variables](https://github.com/coreruleset/modsecurity-crs-docker) you can use to configure the container image and its behavior.
 Be sure to check those out!